 Ariel Helfer

-In addition, Dr. Helfer has a long-standing interest in quantitatve work, having taken up a secondary specialization in Stastistical Political Science Methodology as a graduate student at the University of Texas at Austin.
-He has collaborated on research on the measurement of learning in informative political processes, and has taught courses in statistical methods for political scientists at the graduate level.
-Dr. Helfer has also taught "Math Camp" refreshers in Algebra, Calculus, and Linear Algebra to incoming political science graduate students since 2010, having brought this program to Wayne State University for the first time in August, 2020.
+In addition, Dr. Helfer has a long-standing interest in quantitative work, having taken up a secondary specialization in statistical political science methodology as a graduate student at the University of Texas at Austin.
+He has collaborated on research on the measurement of learning in informative political processes and has taught courses in statistical methods for political scientists at the graduate level.
+Dr. Helfer has also taught "Math Camp" refreshers in algebra, calculus and linear algebra to incoming political science graduate students since 2010, having brought this program to Wayne State University for the first time in August, 2020.

 Research interest(s)/area of expertise